How does scuba diving burn calories and is scuba diving a good workout to loose weight?

 Why do you lose body heat faster in water?

-How many calories are burnt scuba diving?
+How many calories are burned scuba diving?

 More Reading: What is the difference between a wetsuit and a dry suit?

 I know what I’d rather do.
 I hate running and love scuba diving, so the choice is easy.
-However, I prefer to dive in the warm blue waters of the Caribbean, which is not something I can do every day, as I live in the UK.

 How can I burn 500 calories a day?